Tradex-Innovations/Garment-Line-Monitoring-System/supabase/functions/send-auth-email/README.md

 Test-ServicePrincipalAuthorization -Identity $servicePrincipalId -Resource $other | Format-Table RoleName,AllowedResourceScope,InScope
 ```

-The Exchange service principal already exists.
-On 2026-09-26, `New-ManagementScope` returned an Exchange error requiring `Enable-OrganizationCustomization`; no scope or role assignment was created.
-Check the tenant's status first.
-If `IsDehydrated` is `True`, run the one-time organization customization command.
-This enables organization-specific Exchange configuration; it does not grant the mail role by itself.
-If the command errors, stop and inspect that error before retrying the scope.
+The Exchange service principal, management scope, and role assignment already exist.
+Exchange organization customization was enabled on 2026-09-26 (`IsDehydrated=False`).
+The following commands document the one-time setup and are not intended to be rerun in this tenant.

 ```powershell
 Get-OrganizationConfig | Format-List IsDehydrated